Guidelines and Requirements

 Only one independent study can count toward the AAS major, the AAS minor, or the AS minor and it will count as an elective course.
 No independent study can fulfill a distribution requirement for the major.
 AAS 4993 cannot fill the 4000-level seminar requirement.

 Students are strongly encouraged to obtain approval of the supervising professor prior to the semester when the independent study will begin.
-The student should obtain the supervisor’s signature on a course action form and submit it to the attention of the Director of Undergraduate Programs, Professor Andrew Kahrl, in Minor 108.
+The student should obtain the supervisor’s signature on a course action form and submit it to the attention of the Director of Undergraduate Programs, Professor Njelle Hamilton, in Minor 101A.

 “The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.”